hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 - There are 3 functions `setup` `setNewAssetValue` and `doubleAssetValue` that can be called by issuing the appropriate invoke client side
 - The `ctx` in the function is a transaction context; each time a invoke is called this will be a new instance that can be used by the function implementation to access apis such as the world state of information on invoking identity.
-- The arguements are split out from the array passed on the invoke.
+- The arguments are split out from the array passed on the invoke.
-- The constructor contains a 'namespace' to help indentifiy the sets of functions
+- The constructor contains a 'namespace' to help identify the sets of functions

-### 5: Alteratnive ways of specifing the contracts
+### 5: Alternative ways of specifying the contracts

 *package.json*

-Insted of providing the Smart Contracts as exports, you can add details to the package.json.
+Instead of providing the Smart Contracts as exports, you can add details to the package.json.
 Using the above functions add this to the package.json

 ```
   "contracts":{